isabella232/kubernetes-docs/nfd/index.rst

 hardware capabilities or configurations.
-There is also no way for a workload to request a specific hardware feature, especially non-allocable resources, like Intel® Advanced Vector Extensions (Intel® AVX) or Intel Resource Director Technology (Intel® RDT) on Intel platforms.
+There is also no way for a workload to request a specific hardware feature, especially non-allocable resources, like Intel® Advanced Vector Extensions (Intel® AVX) or Intel® Resource Director Technology (Intel® RDT) on Intel platforms.
 So, Intel® and the open source community established a project named "Node Feature Discovery", the goal is to detect resources on each node in a Kubernetes cluster and advertise those features to match the